How Long Does It Take to Get Divorced in South Carolina?

 The Family Court’s Docket

 Whether the family court docket moves slowly depends on where you file for divorce.
-Some counties in South Carolina, such as Charleston County, have more resident family court judges to hear cases than other counties do.
-Some counties do a better job than others and keep the docket moving along.
+Some counties in South Carolina have more resident family court judges to hear cases than other counties do.
+Some counties do a better job than others and keeping the docket moving along.
 Generally, it takes more time to schedule a day or more of trial in a contested case than it takes to schedule an uncontested divorce that takes 15 to 30 minutes in court.

 How the Divorce is Handled